wazuh/wazuh-documentation/source/ossec_ruleset.rst

 Resources
 ^^^^^^^^^

-* Visit our repository to view the rules in detail at `Github OSSEC Ruleset <https://github.com/wazuh/ossec-rules>`_
+* Visit our repository to view the rules in detail at `Github OSSEC Wazuh Ruleset <https://github.com/wazuh/ossec-rules>`_
-* Find a complete description of the available rules: `OSSEC Ruleset Summary <http://www.wazuh.com/resources/OSSEC_Ruleset.pdf>`_
+* Find a complete description of the available rules: `OSSEC Wazuh Ruleset Summary <http://www.wazuh.com/resources/OSSEC_Ruleset.pdf>`_

 Rule and Rootcheck example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^